Icybee/Patron/README.md

 ## Event hooks

-- `ICanBoogie\Core::boot`: This event is used to set an event hook on the `Patron\MarkupCollection::alter` event in order to add to the markup collection the markups defined in the `patron.markups` config.
+- `ICanBoogie\Core::boot`: This event is used to attaches event hooks to `MarkupCollection::alter` and `FunctionCollection::alter` in order to add the markups and functions defined in the `patron.markups` and `patron.function` configs.